Grooming

 Please do NOT jump in front of the skidoo, hold up your hand and shout “stop!
 You are not allowed here.”
 We are on the trails under permit-you risk injury!

-In a perfect world, grooming of the trails and tracks would be done daily (overnight) using million-dollar snowcats and the trails and tracks would be allowed to ‘set-up’ before use.
+Quality of the Ski Trails and Tracks In a perfect world, grooming of the trails and tracks would be done daily (overnight) using million-dollar snowcats and the trails and tracks would be allowed to ‘set-up’ before use.
 This is not possible in the Greenbelt given the nature of the trails, the number of users, the timing of grooming and the equipment used.

 In preparation for the 2021/22ski season, the NCC contracted for clearing and brushing the trails at Pine Grove Forest (after the cutting of approximately 700 diseased trees in the spring of 2021) and the Green’s Creek sector.
 Club volunteers did the brushing and clearing of trails at Mer Bleu.
 This clearing and brushing means wider trails with double tracking for classic skiing contributing to social distancing.